 LAND

 The most basic card type in Magic is Land.
 In Magic, to play your cards, you must pay an amount of mana required by the cards mana cost.
 We’ll touch on mana cost later, but lands are what you use to generate mana.
 There are 5 colors in magic: White, Blue, Black, Red, and Green.
 Each color has a respective Basic Land: Plains, Island, Swamp, Mountain, and Forest.
 Here we have a forest.
-The The next important characteristic of creatures is its creature type.
+The symbol in the text box is called the green mana symbol.
+When tapped (tapped just means turning your card 90 degrees sideways to denote it has been used) these lands add one mana of their symbol to your mana pool.
+Once in your pool, this mana can be used to play your other cards.

+Basic Land isn’t the only type of land card in the game.
+Lands can do a variety of things in Magic besides making mana.
+Yavimaya Coast is a non-basic land that has two abilities.
+Each ability requires you to tap (as denoted by the tap symbol before the colon ( : ) in each ability) Yavimaya Coast.
+The first ability adds one colorless mana to your mana pool, while the second lets you choose a green or blue mana, with the side effect of Yavimaya Coast dealing one damage to you (we’ll get to damage later).

+Creature

+The next card type is Creature.
+Creatures have a few important characteristics.
+Take Grizzly Bears, for example.
+The in the upper right hand corner is a card’s mana cost.
+This is the amount of mana required to play the card.
+Grizzly bear requires you to have one green mana, and one generic mana.
+Generic mana can be paid with any type of mana.
+The next important characteristic of creatures is its creature type.
 Grizzly Bears creature type is Bear, indicated directly under the art by Creature – Bear.
 The text box is the next important part is the text box.
 Grizzly Bears does not have any additional abilities or rules text.
 It does have flavor text.
 Flavor text is simply text meant to tell a story or add additional entertainment.
 Flavor text has no rules implications and is indicated by italicized font.
 The last characteristic of creatures is their power and toughness.
 Power and toughness are numbers in the bottom right corner of a creature, separated by a ‘/’.
 Grizzly Bears has a power and toughness of 2 each.
 Power is always the left number, while toughness is found on the right.
 Power is the amount of damage a creature deals when in combat, while toughness is the amount of damage it takes to destroy a creature.
 Grizzly Bears will do 2 points of damage in combat.
 If it is dealt 2 or more damage, it is put in the graveyard (the discard pile).
 We’ll discuss combat later when discussing taking a turn.

 Instant